 High view completion rates

-Linear TV, on the other hand, is increasingly providing a service that allows the viewer to scroll through or skip an ad.
+On the other hand, linear TV is increasingly providing a service that allows the viewer to scroll through or skip an ad.
 And live TV viewing is decreasing year over year, as is the ability of viewers to watch traditional TV commercials.

 The DSP platforms that set up advertising campaigns for Connected TV carefully select and verify the publishers where the ads will be displayed.
-In addition, the platform's tools allow you to choose your desired publishers if you need them.
-In this way, your brand's reputation will be safe.
+In addition, the platform's tools allow you to choose your desired publishers if needed.
+This way, your brand's reputation will be safe.

 With the video format, advertising can be very creative on its own.
 But with CTV ads, there's a lot more opportunity to make a catchy one because of the interactivity.
 You can add a button or QR code to get viewers more engaged.

-Since the advertising setup options on Connected TV are very high, marketers can use existing customer bases to launch their advertising campaigns.
+Since the advertising setup options on Connected TV are very high, you can use existing customer bases to launch your advertising campaigns.

 Targeting multiple devices

 - The number of households with CTV has not reached the number that has used terrestrial and traditional cable television.
-However, the world is moving toward it, and very quickly.
+However, the world is moving toward it very quickly.
 But while we're not there yet, it's also worth considering.

 - Many platforms and data providers can't map cookies or mobile advertising identifiers (MAIDs) to IP addresses, which limits the scale of inventory available for IP-based audience targeting.

-There's no one-size-fits-all answer to this question.
+To use or not to use this type of advertising?
+There's no one-size-fits-all answer.
 As always, it all depends on the needs of your brand and your marketing goals.

-If you've read the article and realized that this advertising format is what you need right now, we'd be happy to help you with our SmartyAds DSP.
+Do CTV and OTT ads sound like something you need right now?
+We'd be happy to help you with our SmartyAds DSP.